Airtable

 • Native integration with Zoho CRM, Books, and 40+ Zoho apps

 Limitations: Tied to the Zoho ecosystem for maximum value.
 Learning curve for non-developers.
-Less intuitive for simple data tracking compared to Airtable's spreadsheet interface.
+Less intuitive for simple data tracking compared to Airtable's spreadsheet-like interface.
+No free plan.

-Hive is a project management platform that leans into AI-powered productivity alongside standard PM tools.
-It offers Gantt charts, Kanban boards, calendar views, time tracking, and AI tools for task creation and content generation — features that Airtable does not provide natively.
+Hive is a project management platform that integrates AI-powered productivity alongside standard PM tools.
+It offers Gantt charts, Kanban boards, calendar views, time tracking, and AI tools for task creation and content generation, features that Airtable does not provide natively.

-For teams that used Airtable for project tracking and want a dedicated PM tool with AI built in rather than bolted on, Hive offers a more focused experience at a lower price point.
+For teams that used Airtable for project tracking and want a dedicated PM tool with AI included rather than billed as credits, Hive offers a more focused experience at a lower price point than either Airtable or ClickUp.

 Key features: